 The service manager described the history of this vehicle, including the fact that a front suspension leveling kit had been installed.
 In an attempt to repair the vibration, I learned that the dealership service department balanced the tires several times but did not know what else to do to correct the vibration concern.

 I told the service manager that the leveling kits would change the angles of the front CV joints on each end of the half-shafts coming out of the front axle.
 I informed him that CV joints rotate at a constant velocity only when their working angle is less than 50% of the maximum working angle limit.
 The leveling kits may be causing the 50% limit to be exceeded, causing the CV joints to pulsate as they rotate.
 The only way to fix this vehicle is to remove the front suspension leveling kit.

-There were no bad parts on this vehicle, aftermarket parts (the leveling kit) caused the vibration to occur.
+There were no bad parts on this vehicle; aftermarket parts (the leveling kit) caused the vibration.
 The unhappy customer has to choose between having a level truck or a tire speed vibration.

-Hundreds of dollars were wasted on attempted repairs, many hours of labor were wasted because nobody really knew how to diagnose a vibration problem; they were just guessing!
+Hundreds of dollars were wasted on attempted repairs, many hours of labor were wasted because nobody knew how to diagnose a vibration problem; they were guessing!